k-nuth/docs/content/team.md

 * **Sergio Suchockas - Operations Manager**

-We are open for contibutors and looking for full time developers, feel free to contact us at info@bitprim.org
+We are open for contibutors and looking for full time developers, feel free to contact us at info@kth.cash